 The Intellectual Property folder will contain patent estate, granted patents, pending patents, and other legal documents that may be of relevance.

 The Investigator’s Brochure (IB), the IND, and any potentially relevant regulatory talks will all have their own folders in the Regulatory folder.
 The most recent documents as well as a collection of earlier regulatory materials should be kept in the regulatory folder.

 What are the use cases of data rooms in the life science and healthcare industries?

 Regardless of the project, biotech and pharmaceutical companies work with an enormous amount of data and paperwork.
 Considering that data rooms offer extensive document management and security features, virtual data room software has many uses in life science.
 Here are some examples of how to use a virtual data room for specific situations:

-The ability to quickly adapt and introduce innovative digital tools will determine the success of the company’s R&D incentives and determine patient trust in confidentiality.
-Ultimately, the organizations that do not act quickly may lose a competitive advantage offered by virtual data rooms.
+The ability to quickly adapt and introduce innovative digital tools for business development will determine the success of the life sciences companies’ R&D incentives and determine patient trust in confidentiality.
+Ultimately, organizations that do not act quickly may lose the competitive advantage virtual data rooms offer.

 - The Digital Revolution of Life Sciences Companies.
 Debashis Gnosh, Sanjeev Sachdeva. https://www.tcs.com/perspectives/articles/the-digital-revolution-of-life-sciences-companies

 - The Biotechnology Sector Continues To Defy Markets With Secular Growth.
 Noah Kiedrowski. https://www.ino.com/blog/2015/07/the-biotechnology-sector-continues-to-defy-markets-with-secular-growth/